Threch422/twitter-image-downloader/README.md

 This tool is used to download the pictures you have liked in your Twitter account or from specific user.

+Requirments:
+1. Python 3.0 or above is required to run the tool.
+2. tweepy is required for this tool.

+Tutorial to install tweepy:
+1. Open your cmd and type
+    pip install tweepy
+    If the installation is completed.
+Then it is okay.
+If pip is not a command in your cmd, add python and Scripts file in PATH of your computer.

 How to use?
 1. Apply for Twitter developer account to get your own API tokens and access tokens.
     It can be used to access your information in your twitter account.